-Hazhir Rahmandad is Albert and Jeanne Clear Career Development Professor of management and an Assistant Professor of System Dynamics at the MIT Sloan School of Management.
+Hazhir Rahmandad is Albert and Jeanne Clear Career Development Professor of management and an Associate Professor of System Dynamics at the MIT Sloan School of Management.

 Hazhir's research applies dynamic modeling to complex organizational problems.
 He has analyzed how organizations learn in the presence of delays between taking action and observing the results, and has shown through empirical data and simulations the resulting learning challenges.
 Hazhir's strategy research has explored capability development tradeoffs under competition and erosion of organizational capabilities through adaptation traps.
 In another stream of work he has studied public health problems, including obesity dynamics and comparing different modeling methodologies in application to epidemics, among others.
 Hazhir also contributes to expanding the dynamic modeling toolbox through advancing parameter estimation and validation methods for dynamic models.